JeffNeff/triggermesh-docs/docs/sources/zendesk.md

 To verify the successful deployment of the Zendesk event source, navigate to the [Targets][zd-target] tab of the _Extensions_ screen in the Zendesk Admin interface, below the _Settings_ section.
-The event source instance should have created a Target following the naming pattern `io.triggermesh.zendesksource.<triggermesh user>.<source name>`.
+The event source instance should have created a Target following the naming pattern `io.triggermesh.zendesksource.<user namespace>.<source name>`.

 ![Zendesk Target name](../images/zendesk-source/targets-1.png)